Table of Contents

 The locations of both the Gas Meter and Nearest Street are needed in order in order to include them on the Instant Plan Set site plan page.

 You can place these in your design from the Site tab within Design Mode.
 Click Components, then Gas meter or Street marker.
 Drag and drop in order to place in the correct position relative to your solar design.
-You can delete these or reposition if you make a mistake.
+You can delete these or reposition them if you make a mistake.

 Roof properties